firefinancialservices/slate/source/index-with-payments-and-POST-stuff.md

 1. You must first log into the BUPA application and create a new Application in the Profile > API Tokens page.
 (You will need your PIN digits and 2-Factor Authentication device.)
 2. Give your application a Name and select the scope  you need the application to have (more on Scopes below).
-3. You will be provided with three pieces of information - the App `Refresh Token`, `Client ID` and `Client Key`.
-You need to take note of the `Client Key` when it is displayed - it will not be shown again.
+3. You will be provided with three pieces of information - the `App Refresh Token`, the `App Client ID` and the `App Client Secret`.
+You may want to take note of the `App Client Secret` when it is displayed - it will not be displayed again without entering your PIN digits and 2-Factor Authentication code again.

 You now use these pieces of data to retrieve a temporary App Access Token which you can use to access the API.
 The App Access Token expires within a relatively short time, so even if it is compromised, the attacker will not have long to use it.
 The `App Client Secret` is the most important piece of information to keep secret.
 This should only ever be stored on a backend server, and never in a front end client or mobile app.